Person in a natural landscape at sunrise, symbolizing balance, clarity, and a mindful healthy lifestyle in a connected world.

 “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”3

-That holistic perspective highlights why Cyberfulness treats health as a core pillar – it underpins everything meaningful in a world where constant connectivity increasingly tests our capacity to stay centered.
+That holistic perspective highlights why Cyberfulness treats health as a core pillar – it promotes everything meaningful in a world where constant connectivity increasingly tests our capacity to stay focused and motivated.

 Health in the bigger picture

-The costs of unhealthy living extend well beyond individuals – they ripple across families, workplaces, and economies.
-The World Health Organization reports that depression and anxiety alone result in a staggering $1 trillion in lost productivity each year, due to 12 billion workdays lost globally.4 In addition, the OECD’s 2023 ‘Health at a Glance’ report shows that healthcare spending among member countries averages around 9.2% of GDP, a clear testimony to the economic strain of illness and chronic conditions.5 Overuse of digital devices compounds this burden, driving rises in anxiety, vision issues, posture-related injuries, and even cardiovascular risks.
+The costs of unhealthy living extend well beyond individuals – they impact families, workplaces, and whole economies.
+The World Health Organization reports that depression and anxiety alone result in a staggering 1 trillion USD in lost productivity each year, due to 12 billion workdays lost globally.4 In addition, the OECD’s 2023 ‘Health at a Glance’ report shows that healthcare spending among member countries averages around 9.2% of GDP, which is a clear testimony to the economic strain of illness and chronic conditions.5 Overuse of digital devices drives this burden, causing rises in anxiety, vision issues, posture-related injuries, and even cardiovascular risks.

 The outlook remains concerning.
 Lifestyle-related diseases are rising fastest in urban, hyperconnected regions, with society-wide impacts that extend well beyond healthcare.6 In practical terms, this trend means more people fatigued at work, relationships under stress, and healthcare systems increasingly overburdened.
 Without change, we risk a generation that appears healthy from the outside but is running on empty inside.